mbabynames search ✿

 Sidney Elizabeth

-Sidney ("noble and strong") with Elizabeth ("pledged to God").
+Sidney ("wide meadow") with Elizabeth ("pledged to God").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer Elizabeth (4 syllables) builds on the shorter Sidney, giving the name forward momentum.

 Sidney Alexander

-Sidney ("noble and strong") and Alexander ("defender of the people").
+Sidney ("wide meadow") and Alexander ("defender of the people").
 Two distinct meanings that create a name with range.
 Sidney is 2 syllables.
 Alexander at 4 adds length and rhythm.

 Sidney Christopher

-Put "noble and strong" next to "bearer of Christ" and you get a name that feels considered.
+Put "wide meadow" next to "bearer of Christ" and you get a name that feels considered.
 Sidney Christopher works on paper and out loud.
 The longer Christopher (3 syllables) builds on the shorter Sidney, giving the name forward momentum.

 Sidney Samuel